iyabchen/kafka-ssl-sasl-config/README.md

 ## Client properties

 For consumer and producer using Java.
-Modify the path is it does not match.
 The first two lines are important for SASL.

 ```
 // client.properties